 Therefore, the final monthly cost per user can end up 2–3x higher than the advertised entry plan, especially when scaling across multiple users or facilities.

-Also, the sticker price is just a starting point.
-What you're really paying for is whether the software works at full capacity, without needing upgrades to do the basics.
+The sticker price is just the starting point.
+What you’re really paying for is whether the software performs at full capacity without requiring upgrades to do the basics.

 How to Budget for the Right CMMS